wozorio/howtos/docker-create-custom-image-with-dockerfile.md

 # Create a custom Docker image using a Dockerfile
 This is a quick reference guide on how to create custom Docker images using Dockerfiles.

-1. Create a file called Dockerfile with the following contents
+1. Create a file called Dockerfile with the desired config
     ```dockerfile
     # Base OS image to be used
     FROM ubuntu:xenial